 TEDDY BEAR CHOLLA

-The Teddy-bear Cholla (Opuntia bigelovii) is a cactus native to California, Nevada, and Arizona (USA) and northwestern Mexico.
+The Teddy-bear Cholla (Opuntia bigelovii) is a cactus native to California, Nevada, and Arizona (USA) and north western Mexico.
 They grow in desert regions at elevations from 30 to 600 m (100 to 2000 ft).
 It is an attractive plant, having a soft appearance due to its solid mass of very formidable spines that completely cover the stems.
 From a distance, the stems appear soft and fuzzy, giving it the name "Teddy bear".
-The Teddy-bear Cholla is an erect plant, standing 1-2 m (3-5 ft) tall with a distinct trunk.
+The Teddy-bear Cholla is an erect plant, standing 1-2 meters (3-5 ft) tall with a distinct trunk.
 The branches are at the top of the trunk and are nearly horizontal.
 Lower branches typically fall off, and the trunk darkens with age.
-The silvery-white spines, which are actually a form of leaf, almost completely obscure the stem with a fuzzy-looking, but are an impenetrable, defense.
+The silvery-white spines, which are actually a form of leaf, almost completely obscure the stem with a fuzzy-looking, but are an impenetrable, defence.
 Be careful when handling.
 Use tongs or some other gripping tool; not hands or gloves.
+You are bidding on the plant pictured.

 Recommended Sunset Magazine Temperature Zone: 10-13